montoyamoraga/intro-to-computer-networks-for-artists/README.md

 ## Objectives

+* Make computers network accesible for beginners.
 * As less jargon as possible.

-* This project is for beginners.
-* Code is free and open source.
+* All code is free and open source.
-* Instructions avoid jargon.

-* This project is for beginners.
-* This project is
+* All code examples are less than a 100 lines of code
+* All code examples are documented and commented

 ## Constraints

-* All the software we are using are free and open source
+* All the software used is free and open source
-* All the code is free and open source
+* All the code written free and open source
-* Runs on desktop computers with Linux /  Mac / Windows operating systems
+* All software and code runs on desktop computers with Linux /  Mac / Windows operating systems
 * Unidirectional communication, like postcards :)
 * As cheap as possible
 * As easy as possible